curtispuetz/pypp-docs/docs/lang_features/built_in_functions.md

 )
 ```

-Note: even though we have to import them, we will still call them built-in functions.
+Even though we have to import them, we will still call them built-in functions.

 ## Mathematical